 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit familiarises students with the use of research in social work practice and introduces students to the theory, knowledge, skills and methods of the research process.

-- Students are able to (1) identify the role of research in social work practice; (2) research design and methods - quantitative and qualitative designs; (3) construct hypotheses or research questions; (4) compare and contrast sampling procedures in research methods; (5) analyse and interpret the process of data analysis; (6) identify ethical issues regarding research with human participants; and (7) identify the problems and limitations of the research process.
+- Students are able to (1) identify the role of research in social work practice; (2) describe multi-method research designs; (3) construct hypotheses or research questions; (4) evaluate sampling procedures in research methods; (5) describe the process of data analysis; (6) identify ethical issues regarding research with human participants; and (7) identify the problems and limitations of the research process.

-- Indicative assessments in this unit are as follows: (1) test and (2) test.
+- Indicative assessments in this unit are as follows: (1) test and (2) written assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)